Melmissymelissa/SQL-Queries/DVD_Rentals_Project/Dataset/readme.md

-# This contain the extracted dataset from the SQL Queries
+# This contains the extracted dataset from the SQL Queries